openstack-archive/fuel-specs/specs/8.0/dynamically-build-bootstrap.rst

       managed by Fuel master in place.
 For example, if you're building bootstrap with new NIC or RAID driver added - make sure that previously added drivers remain enabled.
 #.
-Update Web UI "warning-message":
+Add Web UI "warning-message":
     * Message should be "non-closable" while default image not added.
 #.
 Provide documentation with examples of bootstrap image customization:
     * Generic way to build bootstrap image from custom repositories.